Defined by Family, Wellness, and Culture

 Owner, Mike Kennedy, first experienced Allenberry Resort at a very young age during memorable swimming trips with his family.
 Though still young, Kennedy realized what Allenberry meant to the surrounding Cumberland County and never forgot the property’s unique scenery as he grew older.
 After finding success with his company, TRAC, Mike purchased Allenberry, hoping to elevate the property that once provided the spirited memories of his family swimming trips.

-Mike’s wife and proprietress, Katie, taught 5th grade at a school in Harrisburg before becoming a stay-at-home mom with the birth of their first child, Michael.
+Mike’s wife Katie, taught 5th grade at a school in Harrisburg before becoming a stay-at-home mom with the birth of their first child, Michael.
 She always loved to host her family and friends, so much that she and Mike began a wedding venue named Kennedy Family Farm, where they continued to impart their sense of family to those who hosted their weddings at the farm.

 The History of Allenberry Resort